gpr3211/go-scratch/README.md

 ```

-1.promps for a new project inside your base_path and inits a go module with the name
+1. Promps for a new project inside your base_path and inits a go module with the name.

-2. creates a main.go file inside with basic code
+2. Creates a main.go file inside with basic code.

+3. Opens a vertically split window with your new scratch project
 ```
 :ScratchRun
 ```
 1. Saves the file and runs it.
-Output is shown in neovim terminal bufffer window
+Output is shown in neovim terminal bufffer window.
 ```
 :ScratchChdir
 ```
 1. Prompts for a new base_dir.
 Use with caution !!!

+### Now you can test small snippets of code locally and fast :) you Go playground for neovim.

    ### Enjoy :)